 A Google Docs document can include combinations of text and other objects to create various types of documents.
-But when you are attempting to construct the document you may be having trouble figuring out some things, such as how to include a background in Google Docs.
+But when you are attempting to construct the document you may be having trouble figuring out some things, such as how to add a background in Google Docs.

 You have the ability to set a different color as the background.
 You can also change that color at any time, or remove a color that was added previously.